gwu-libraries/sfm-ui/docs/messaging_spec.rst

 ---------------------------------

 Harvesting is the process of retrieving social media content from the APIs of social media services and writing to WARC files.
-It also includes extracting urls for other web resources from the social media so that they can be harvested by a web harvester.
-(For example, the link for an image may be extracted from a tweet.)

 Background information
 ======================